 One of the Wolven shoves a Knight, making him stumble onto his butt.
 Three blades flick up, stopping the Wolven in its tracks.
 The Knights with the swords inch forward, forcing the were-husky to walk backward.

 “Hold!”
 Another Wolven raises his hands, swiveling in place so he can address his warriors along with the Knights.
 “We have no quarrel!
 Hear me, all of you—we have no quarrel!”

 The Knight who was shoved gets to his feet.
 “They’re trafficking with Fair Folk, High Justicer.
 I found a loaf of Elven bread.”

 Thane gives the dog-men a malicious smile.
 “Fair Folk goods, eh?”

 The Wolven leader—the one who’s been trying to keep the peace—says, “Just a few crumbs of leftover food, caught in the folds of my aide’s carry.
 There’s no need to punish my folk.”

 “On the contrary,” Thane sneers.
 “There is every need.
-If we didn’t acquiesce to the White Veiled Queen, madness and chaos would swamp these lands.”
+If we didn’t honor the Queen’s wishes, madness and chaos would swamp these lands.”

 The Wolven leader lowers his voice.
 Despite his predicament, he manages to sound earnest and dignified.
 “Please.”
 He raises his hands a couple inches higher.
 “This isn’t necessary.”